sourcegraph/sourcegraph-extension-docs/docs/early_adopters.md

 # Sourcegraph extension early adopters

-We love that the community is building Sourcegraph extensions (while we're still in alpha), and want to highlight the functioning extensions we've seen.
+We love that the community is building Sourcegraph extensions while we're still in alpha.

+Submit a pull request to have your extension added to the list.

 **[Sourcegraph string references](https://github.com/lguychard/sourcegraph-string-references)**
 Find references to a string literal.

 **[Sourcegraph godocs](https://github.com/prestonvanloon/sourcegraph-godocs)**
 Adds godoc links for Go package.

-Want your extension added to the list?
-Submit a pull request.

-## From Sourcegraph

-Non-language server extensions from your friends at Sourcegraph.

 **[Codecov](https://github.com/sourcegraph/sourcegraph-codecov)**
 See code coverage information from Codecov on GitHub, Sourcegraph, and other tools.